mverleg/apivolve/DESIGN.md

 * Include types, validations and communication protocols.
 * Include documentation and examples (which may be used for test generation).
 * No changes after release (comments and descriptions can change).
-* Fixed version after release, that is easy to find from the source.
+* Fixed version nr after release, that is easy to find from the source.
 * Strict validation of changes, flag all backwards incompatible changes.
 * Before release, making changes should be easy, but have full validation.
-* Pending changes and identical released changes should behave the same.
+* Changes should behave the same before and after release.
-* Breaking changes must bump major version.
+* Breaking changes must bump major version unless suppressed.
 New endpoints must bump minor version.
+* Versions form a tree: each version has one (older) ancestor, but possible multiple (newer) descendents.
 * When merging VCS branches, avoid unnecessary manual merging.
 * When merging VCS branches, avoid getting invalid results without merge conflict.
 * Creating a release with every merge to main branch should be easy.
 * Nice to have, probably hard: creating a release on feature branch should not conflict.
 * Nice to have: preserve VCS blame when releasing.

-The versions can be linear for now.
-For example, 1.2.3 is either direcrtly followed by 1.2.4 or by 1.3.0, but not both.
-It is not supported to keep updating the 1.2 branch once 1.3 has been created.
-The main purpose of Apivolve is to have all olders versions be compatible, so there should be no need to support 1.2.4.
+* Nice to have: a version from one branch can write an 'adapter' to a version from a higher branch

+Trees of versions are supported, but linear versions are encouraged, especially in the early stages of Apivolve.
+If v1.2 is followed by v1.3 AND v2.0, both leafs to be supported manually outside Apivolve.
+It will always be manual, but may one day be inside Apivolve.

 ### Solution